kernelkit/infix/src/webui/README.md

   with bridge member grouping
 - **Interfaces** -- list with status, addresses, and per-type detail;
-  click through to a detail page with live-updating counters, WiFi station table, scan results, WireGuard peers, and ethernet frame statistics
+  click through to a detail page with live-updating counters, WiFi station and mesh peer tables, scan results, WireGuard peers, and ethernet frame statistics
 - **Firewall** -- zone-to-zone policy matrix
 - **Keystore** -- symmetric and asymmetric key display
 - **Firmware** -- slot overview, install from URL with live progress